Got a Question? Here’s An Answer!

 Our volunteers are from a diverse range of backgrounds, all ages and from a wide range of churches across East London.
 All go through a thorough application process, a training programme and complete an enhanced DBS.
 Ongoing training and supervision is provided.

 Who can use the service?

-Any family where there are children aged between 0-18 years living in the family home, and one or more of the family members are HIV+.
+Any family living in an East London Borough where there are children aged between 0-18 years living in the family home, and one or more of the family members are HIV+.

 How do I refer a family?

 Families can phone us themselves and we will arrange a time to come and meet you at your home to tell you about our services and help you sign up.
 A referral can be made on their behalf if you have their permission, we receive referrals from social workers, medical staff and other support agencies.
-You can call or email us and we will send you an online link.
+You can call or email us to start a referral.

 How long will I wait for services?